 If you’re ready to work with a coach, we’re here to help.
 Or, if you already have a business coach and wonder if they’re the right fit for you, ask yourself these questions:

 - Do they meet you where you are?
-Do they take the time to celebrate you, as well as be there for you when something really goes wrong?
+Do they take the time to celebrate with you as well as be there for you when something really goes wrong?

 - Do they know where you're headed?
 Do they have a proven map that they use to ask the right questions for your business in the specific stage it’s in?
 Don’t assume they have a real plan or any legitimate training just because they have the word “coach” on their business card.